danielrcollins1/OED-Expanded/characters.md

 **Constitution**: Hit Die Rolls\
 **Charisma**: Reaction Rolls

 \* For each point of Intelligence above 10, character is able to learn one additional language, which can be selected at a later time.
-All PCs are presumed literate in their starting languages.

 **Experience Points**: In OED, ability scores do not affect XP earned.

 ## Race

-**Note**: in OED all PC races move at a base speed of 12" (60') per round.
+**Movement**: In OED all PC races move at a base speed of 12" (60') per round.

+**Languages**: All Intellegent races are presumed to have thier own langage.
+Alignment languages are not used, but factions may have "secret" languages.
+All PCs are presumed to be literate in their starting languages.

 ### Humans